 The modern job search is largely conducted online.
 Therefore, it's important that you take the time to create social media profiles on multiple platforms.
 If you already have profiles, include details about your work experience and qualifications, and always strive to deliver quality content, especially if you're applying for a job in media.

-3. Identify the type of business and industry you'd like to work in.
+Identify the type of business and industry you want to work in.

 Before you start actively searching for a job, it's wise to identify the type of businesses you'd like to work at and the industry you're interested in entering.
 This will depend on your previous work experience and skills.
 By zoning in on what you really want, you can start targeting the right businesses during your job search.